DE0CH/velarium/docs/ib/ib_docs.md

     }
 ```

-Besides the dynamic rendering on the server side, the client also uses dynamic rendering implemented using JS.
+Beside the dynamic rendering on the server side, the client also uses dynamic rendering implemented using JS.
 One prime example is in `codestudy/templates/codestudy/edit-tags.html`:

 ```jsx
 ...